 Can you find the best beaches in Thailand?
 No I don’t think so!
 There are many pristine beaches around but most of them are overcrowded nowadays.
 Many young people still see Thailand as the best country for first time travelling overseas.
 I totally understand them as travelling is made easy, prices are very reasonable and you will meet plenty likeminded travellers on the road.
 I always say: ‘Thailand is always a good idea!’

-Bangkok is the most visited city outside of Europe for me (read about my 10 favorite things to do in Bangkok).
+Bangkok is the most visited city outside of Europe for me (read about my fun things to do in Bangkok).
 It is a great hub for travellers and if you know where to go life is really cheap.
 What I love most is the big contrast between luxury and simplicity.
 Street food and I are best friends for sure as we find each other every day, but I love to hang out in fancy sky bars too.
 I am not saying it is the best country for food, but yes I do love Thai food and its fresh fruits.
 Bangkok is vibrant and only very few areas are boring.
 There were times I woke up, got out, walked around the city, had breakfast lunch and dinner on the streets and at the end of the day I walked back in.
 People asked me: ‘what did you do today?’.
 I replied: ‘not that much really, just walked around all day’.
 But that is Bangkok; everywhere there is something to see or to do!

 2. United Arabic Emirates